ORIANNE SMITH

 Biography

-Dr. Orianne Smith is Associate Professor of English and Affiliate Associate Professor of Gender and Women’s Studies, as well as President of the Faculty Senate and Chair of the University Steering Committee.
-Smith attended Loyola University Chicago, where her dissertation on Romantic-era millenarianism and women writers won the 2005 Dissertation of the Year Award for the Humanities.
+Dr. Orianne Smith is Professor of English and Affiliate Professor of Gender, Women’s and Sexuality Studies.
+She is currently serving as the Co-Chair of the 2025-2026 Middle States Accreditation Self-Study Steering Committee.
 Her teaching and research interests include gender and Romanticism, the Gothic, and the connections between religion, superstition, and magic in the eighteenth and nineteenth centuries.
 Her book, Romantic Women Writers, Revolution and Prophecy: Rebellious Daughters, 1786 -1826, was published with Cambridge University Press (2013; paperback 2015).
 This book received the First Book Award from the British Association of Romantic Studies in 2015.
-She is the editor of Mary Robinson’s Hubert de Sevrac (1796), published by Pickering & Chatto in 2009, and is currently completing an edition under contract with Broadview Press of Helen Maria Williams’s Julia, A Novel (1790).
-Her current book project traces the gendered and socio-historical significance of the Romantic preoccupation with magic and witchcraft.
+Her second book, Romanticism Bewitched: Witchcraft, Revolution and the Female Demonic, is forthcoming with Cambridge University Press.

 Books